First-Year Spring Admission

 - Can I defer my admission to the following fall or January?

-- How do I let Cornell know that I want to be considered for First-Year Spring Admission?
+- If I have received a waitlist decision,how do I let Cornell know that I want to be considered for First-Year Spring Admission?

 - Is financial aid available for students enrolling in January?
 How will arriving in January impact my award?

-- Will I still be able to study abroad as part of my academic program if I enter?
+- Will I still be able to study abroad as part of my academic program if I enter in January?

 - When will I graduate as a January student?